-Bratislava, Slovakia – The Czech and Slovak heads of state inaugurated a new Czech cultural and business center in Bratislava on Saturday.
+Bratislava, Slovakia – The Czech and Slovak heads of state inaugurated a new Czech cultural house and business center in Bratislava on Saturday.

 Czech House inaugurated in Bratislava